-Workplace compensation insurance is a must when you hire employees.
+Workers’ compensation insurance is a must when you hire employees.
 Remember to factor this into your projections when deciding on whether or not to employ additional staff members.
 It doesn’t matter if you’re not in a dangerous industry.

 Accidents around the office account for a large proportion of workplace injuries and compensation claims.
 An ordinary fall could result in serious injuries, so this is definitely not an area where you can afford to cut corners.
 The requirements for workman’s compensation insurance differ from state to state.
 Find out what the legal requirements are in your area.

 When investigating your business insurance options, you may find that getting a single policy that covers liability, your vehicles, interruption of business activities and property insurance in one is often more cost-effective than taking out several policies to cover every aspect of your insurance needs.
 This is the thinking behind a business owners policy (BOP).

 The value of your fleet determines how important vehicle insurance is to your business.
 Although the replacement cost for a vehicle may be high, older model vehicles may not be worth insuring owing to their low book value.
 If your employees use their own vehicles in day to day business, you should consider adding non-owned vehicle insurance to your package.
-Some Business owners’ policies include this option.
+Some business owners’ policies include this option.